georgeus19/klofan-docs/website/docs/concepts/design/architecture.md

 Having the three main components in one container does not mean that the respective functionality is interlinked in a black box.
-Instead, the Catalog container contains Dataset Uploader, Analyzers and Recommenders components as shown in ).
-Dataset Uploader receives any uploaded dataset by a user, retrieves its data and saves both in the triplestore.
+Instead, the Catalog container contains Dataset Manager, Analyzers and Recommenders components as shown in the picture below.
+Dataset Manager receives any uploaded dataset by a user, retrieves its data and saves both in the triplestore.
 Afterwards, it notifies Analyzers that new data were uploaded, where they are in the triplestore (e.g. identified by graph URIs) and that